josefadamcik/josefadamcik.cz/_posts/2019-07-10-corne-keyboard-build-log.md

 {% responsive_image path: images/crkbd/crkbdpcbtop.png alt: "The top plate." figcaption: "The top plate."%}

 This helps a lot with manufacturing.
 There are many vendors which offer cheap PCB prototypes starting at 5 pieces.
-For example, [JLCPCB](https://jlcpcb.com/) offers 5 PCBs up to 10x10 cm for 2$ plus shipping.
+For example, [JLCPCB](https://jlcpcb.com/)
+(Please, read the update below regarding changes JLCPCB made recently) offers 5 PCBs up to 10x10 cm for 2$ plus shipping.
 Crkbd is a bit bigger than 10 cm but the PCBs cost still less than 8€.
 The whole order - 5 PCBs, 5 top plates and 5 bottom plates - was 31€ including slow shipping to Germany.
 Manufacturing was very quick and the shipping took 2 weeks.
 This is insanely cheap and I have enough parts for 2.5 keyboards.

 {% responsive_image path: images/crkbd/IMG_20190614_195434.jpg alt: "PCBs as they arrived." figcaption: "PCBs as they arrived." %}

+### Manufacturing at JLCPCB - update 27.11.2019

+Apparently JLCPCB recently changed their design acceptance rules and they no longer accept PCB designs having less than 3 mm between a cut-out and the edge.

+Unfortunately, this is a problem for the top plate for corne because cutouts for switches are 2 mm from edge of the board at many places.
+[There's a little bit more information about the issue on reddit](https://www.reddit.com/r/MechanicalKeyboards/comments/e1sltu/corne_top_plate_kicad/).

+The main PCB and the bottom plate should be still accepted.
+Se keep this in mind.
+You could either try another manufacturer or go for a top plate from laser-cut acrylic (which has its own problems, but I don't have any personal experience so I am not going to elaborate).

 ## Other components